amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 | _ | _ | _ |
 | _ | O | X |

-$IsO$ is 1 indicating that last turn was with $O$ and $score$ is -100 indicating that $O$ will definitely lose given $X$ plays optimally.
+$IsO$ is 1 indicating that last turn was with $O$.
+Also, $score$ is -100 indicating that $O$ will definitely lose, given $X$ plays optimally.
 We can actually see that's true because in the next move 'X' can actually mark at position $2$,

 |...|...|...|
 |---|---|---|